 Visiting “Tourist-y spots” is not always a great idea, use Jack and Ferdi app

 Although it’s only normal to stumble upon the most prominent spots in the city when doing your research, it’s really helpful to have an app you can rely on and save your time and energy for actually experiencing the city you have just move to - Jack and Ferdi is an app that offers a list of 200 cities around the world whose content is uniquely curated by the locals - from a list of restaurants that might not be the most popular places among the tourists to hidden sightseeing gems, meditation spots, 120 min itineraries and useful data on health, safety, transportation, and local culture.
-For those in search of great co-working spaces, tips on the local culture, and even local charities to support, Jack and Ferdi offers valuable content and resources to help you understand the local customs.
+For those in search of great co-working spaces, tips on the local culture, and even local charities to support, Jack and Ferdi offer valuable content and resources to help you understand the local customs.

 Save your favorite locations